Dodge Charger Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Dodge Charger are $1,634 a year for full coverage.
-Comprehensive costs around $332 each year, collision insurance costs $582, and liability insurance is estimated at $520.
-Liability-only coverage costs approximately $592 a year, and high-risk coverage costs around $3,528.
-Teen drivers pay the most at up to $6,168 a year.
+The average insurance rates for a Dodge Charger are $1,634 a year with full coverage.
+Comprehensive insurance costs around $332, collision costs $582, and liability coverage costs $520.
+Liability-only insurance costs as little as $592 a year, with high-risk driver insurance costing $3,528 or more.
+Teen drivers cost the most to insure at $6,168 a year or more.

 Average premium for full coverage: $1,634